mike-debney/zerogrid/README.md

 -   **Configurable rate limiting** - Reduces wear on contactors from rapid switching
 -   **Throttleable loads** - Support for loads that can operate at variable power levels (e.g., EV chargers can be throttled between minimum and maximum amperage)
 -   **External constraints** - Optional `can_turn_on_entity` allows external conditions to control whether a load can be turned on (e.g., only try to charge EV when car is plugged in)
--   **Soft start compensation** - Configurable delay period uses expected load instead of measured load to account for soft starts and measurement delays
+-   **Soft start compensation** - Configurable delay period uses expected load instead of measured load to account for soft starts, variable loads, and measurement delays
 -   **Overload detection** - Immediately sheds loads if consumption exceeds safe limits for more than `recalculate_interval_seconds`, automatically recovers once sufficient load is shed
--   **Emergency abort** - Cuts all loads if critical sensors become unavailable for more than 60s, requires manual re-enabling of load-control
+-   **Emergency abort** - Cuts all loads if house power consumption sensor become unavailable for more than 120s

 ## Disclaimer